James Cotton

-James Henry Cotton (July 1, 1935 - March 16, 2017) was an American blues harmonica player, singer and songwriter, who performed and recorded with many fellow blues artists and with his own band.
-He also played drums early in his career.
+James Henry Cotton (July 1, 1935 – March 16, 2017) was an American blues harmonica player, singer/songwriter, who performed and recorded with many fellow blues artists, including Howlin' Wolf and Muddy Waters and with his own band, the James Cotton Blues Band.

-Cotton began his professional career playing the blues harp in Howlin' Wolf's band in the early 1950s.
+Cotton began his professional career being mentored by Sonny Boy Williamson II and playing the blues harp in Howlin' Wolf's band in the early 1950s.
+He spent 12 years touring with Muddy Waters and appeared on At Newport 60, which is considered by Rolling Stone's 500 Greatest Album's of All Times.

 He made his first recordings in Memphis for Sun Records, under the direction of Sam Phillips.
 In 1955, he was recruited by Muddy Waters to come to Chicago and join his band.
 Cotton became Muddy's bandleader and stayed with the group until 1965.
 In 1965, he formed the Jimmy Cotton Blues Quartet, with Otis Spann on piano, to record between gigs with the Muddy Waters band.
 He eventually left to form his own full-time touring group.
 His first full album, on Verve Records, was produced by the guitarist Mike Bloomfield and the singer and songwriter Nick Gravenites, who later were members of the band Electric Flag.

 In the 1970s, Cotton played harmonica on Muddy Waters' Grammy Award–winning 1977 album Hard Again, produced by Johnny Winter.

 Career

-Cotton was born in Tunica, Mississippi.
+Cotton was born in Tunica, Mississippi, his parents Hattie and Moses, were sharecroppers and died when he was nine years-old.
 He became interested in music when he first heard Sonny Boy Williamson II on the radio.
 He left home with his uncle and moved to West Helena, Arkansas, finding Williamson there.
 For many years Cotton claimed that he told Williamson that he was an orphan and that Williamson took him in and raised him, a story he admitted in recent years is not true.
 However, Williamson did mentor Cotton during his early years.
 Williamson left the South to live with his estranged wife in Milwaukee, Wisconsin, leaving his band in Cotton's hands.
 Cotton was quoted as saying, "He just gave it to me.
 But I couldn't hold it together 'cause I was too young and crazy in those days an' everybody in the band was grown men, so much older than me."